chourasiyadhananjay/chourasiyadhananjay/README.md

 - 👋 Hi, I’m @chourasiyadhananjay
-- 👀 I’m an Experience IT Professional
+- 👀 I’m an Experience IT Professional.
-- 🌱 I like Yoga and Meditation
+- 🌱 I’m like collaborating on new projects, learning and gaining experience on demanding tools and technologies.
-- 💞️ I’m like collaborating on new projects, learning and gaining experience on demanding tools and technologies.
+- 💞️ I like Yoga and Meditation.
 - 📫 How to reach me github @chourasiyadhananjay

 <!---